AdaCore/learn/courses/advanced-spark/chapters/subprogram_contracts.rst

 This code is not correct.

-The exception from the recursive call is always caught in the handler, but not the exception raised if caller of Fail passes False as value for Condition.
+The exception from the recursive call is always caught in the handler, but not the exception raised if caller of ``Fail`` passes :ada:`False` as value for ``Condition``.

 Example #2
 ~~~~~~~~~~